gpdowney/lightweightLSAT/pages/game/splits.md

 ---
 title: Splits
 cat: game
-permalink: splits.html
+permalink: game/splits
 ---

-## Splits are when a Game can only go a few ways.

-Splits must be **exhaustive**.
+## Splits Happen When A Game Can Only Go A Few Ways

+For example, an option rule, like

+>"A must go in 2 or 4"

+gives a 2-way split:

+> 1. _ A _ _
+>
+> 2. _ _ _ A

+## Splits Are Exhaustive

+> This means splits are different than hypos.
+Hypos only represent *some* of the possibilities.

 Splits map out *every* possibility.

-(Beware: A [hypo][hypo] is when you draw out some of the possibilities.)

-[Options][option] often create Splits:

-For example, the Rule

->"A must go in 2 or 4"

-gives a 2-way Split:

-> "A in 2." vs. "A in 4."

-And so do [Bi-Conditionals][bic]:

-For example, in a Binary Game, the Rule:
+{% capture summary %}
+Split Tip: Outline first
+{% endcapture %}
+{% capture details %}
+Create new boards with each possibility before you add-in other rules or elements.

+This will help make sure your splits are exhaustive and you don't forget where they started.
+{% endcapture %}
+{% include details.html %}

+## Splits Are Time Investments

+Splits tend to be worthwhile when it's only a 2-way or 3-way split and...

+- There are other rules connected to the split, or
+- the split takes care of a tricky rule, or
+- the game is hard.

+For example, biconditional rules can be intimidating, but they nearly always create useful splits:

 > "Either X or Y must be included, but not both"

-also gives a 2-way Split:
+gives a 2-way split:

-> "X in + Y out." vs. "X out + Y in."

-### Tip: Map all of the Splits before you add-in other Rules or Elements.

-Make sure you've outlined all of the possibilities before you start filling in each Split.

-## A Split is a time investment.

-Splits tend to be worthwhile when...

-- There are other Rules connected to the Split.
-- The Split takes care of a tricky Rule.
-- The Game is hard.
-- It is only a 2-way or 3-way Split.
+> 1. Yes X / No Y
+>
+> 2. Yes Y / No X

+{% capture summary %}
-## Puzzle Practice Idea: Split every Game.
+Puzzle practice idea: Split Every Game
+{% endcapture %}
+{% capture details %}

-Even if it seems like a 8-way Split.
+In puzzle mode, try to find multiple ways to split every game you see.
+Maybe even if it seems like an unproductive 8-way split.

-And try Splitting each Game many different ways.
+Learning what splits aren't helpful is the best way to learn how to identify helpful splits.

-When you're done, record what makes Splits worthwhile (or not) and the specific clues that suggest a Split.
+When you're done, record what makes splits worthwhile and the specific clues that suggest a split.

-[hypo]: glossary.html#hypo
-[option]: rules.html#option-placement
-[bic]: rules.html#bi-conditional
+{% endcapture %}
+{% include details.html %}

+## When To Split

+If you notice a promising split during your scan, then you can use the split to make your drawing more efficient.
+If the split takes care of one or more rules, you don't need to draw those rules.

+If you notice splits later, you can still rework your drawing around the split.

+And some questions create mini-splits, particularly hard IF questions.

+[You can learn more about hard IF questions here.][hardIF]

+[hardIF]: questions.html#hard-IF